browzwear/vs-api-documentation/docs/Getting-Started/Development.md

 5. Status: Shows the current status of a plugin.
 6. Reload: Upon failure, the reload button appears: the yellow diamond with exclamation mark.
 You may attempt to fix the problem and try again to load the plugin.

-## Add menu item to the Plugins menu
+## Add Menu Item to the Plugins Menu

 You can add menu items to your plugin in order to run operations in VStitcher. </br>
 Note: You will see your menu item under "Plugins" if at least one menu item exists.